The Week in Review/Week AheadThe Week in Review

-- Wednesday's data is limited to the weekly MBA Mortgage Index (7) and the Treasury budget (14).
-Treasury will hold a $21 bln 10y note reopening.
-Treasury Secretary Lew will testify on the IMF in front of the House Financial Services Committee (10).
+- Wednesday's data includes the weekly MBA Mortgage Index (7) and the Treasury budget (14).
+Treasury will reopen $21 bln 10y notes.

-- Data picks up on Thursday with initial and continuing claims, retail sales, retail sales ex-auto, import/export prices (8:30), and business inventories (10).
-Treasury will reopen $13 bln 30y bonds.
+- Data picks up on Thursday with initial and continuing claims, retail sales, import/export prices (8:30), and business inventories (10).
+Treasury will hold a $13 bln 30y bond reopening.

 - Data for the week concludes on Friday with PPI (8:30) and Michigan Sentiment (9:55).
 Fed Vice Chair Stanley Fischer gives opening remarks to a dinner event at Stanford University (19:45).
 The International Research Forum on Monetary Policy's two-day conference begins.